-In addition to the benefits to individual CLIP members, the work also benefited the college by providing results of inquiries that can be used more broadly.
+In addition to the benefits to individual CLIP members, the work benefited the college by providing results of inquiries that can be used by others on campus.
 For example, there was strong interest among faculty at the fall opening-day presentation for faculty and staff about the STEM CLIP's work on study groups and the oral communication rubric being developed by the Communication CLIP.
 Overall, it builds a culture of inquiry within the college.